-Network security is expensive, and most of the times confusing.
-Everyone knows this — AT&T has spent years simplifying this complicated space and bringing the cost large scale network protection and recovery down.
+Network security is expensive, and – most of the time – confusing..
+Everyone knows this — AT&T has spent years simplifying this complicated space and bringing the cost of large-scale network protection and recovery down.
 Over this time they have partnered, acquired, or built over two dozen tools all with specific strengths and weaknesses, but much to the dismay of those selling the products there was a large overlap between product offerings.

-Our challenge in this application was to consolidate an extensive list of security offerings in a way that makes sense to sales teams and customers, while still giving users their full list of features that the know to expect.
+Our challenge in this application was to consolidate an extensive list of security offerings in a way that makes sense to sales teams and customers, while still giving users their full list of features they expect.

 My specific role on this project was leading the User experience and strategy team.
 The team consisted of a strategist, a UX specialist, and myself.
 Also on the project was a technical architect and a project manager.

 I used both their strategic and experience focused approach, concentrating on identifying a visionary path forward to facilitate alignment as AT&T transitioned from theoretical to practical.
 The process, designed to be iterative, involved 62 interviews, split between customers, sales teams, and subject matter expert interviews.
 From kickoff to final presentation the full project lasted 3 months.
 It resulted in recommendations to advance the managed security services offerings supported by journey maps, personas, strategic themes, an experience vision, a cultural analysis, a competitive analysis, and a technical analysis of their suite of offerings.